-However, this approach also means that failure of the acquisition bid will leave the acquirer with a large block of stock that it will presumably have to liquidate at some point in the future, possibly at a loss.
+This approach can mean that the failure of an acquisition bid will leave the acquirer with a large block of stock that it will presumably have to liquidate at some point in the future, possibly at a loss.
 However, it may still be possible to apply pressure on the target company to force the repurchase of the shares at a sufficiently high price to avoid a loss, or even generate a profit.

 The creeping tender offer approach can be used to avoid the formal tender offer reporting requirements imposed by the SEC under the Williams Act.
 Tender offer reporting is required when an acquirer is soliciting for the shares of a business at a premium, with the offer being contingent upon the tendering of a certain number of shares.